mefengl/what-i-read/README.md

 https://lethain.com/work-on-what-matters/ , "work on what matters", cause so many things are stupid games

 https://dynomight.net/lists/ , dispelled my bias against list articles themselves

+https://dynomight.net/copies/ , great!
+I got the concept of "copies", It explains a lot of my recent behavior, I previously referred to part of it as a 'disposable strategy' or 'use and throw away strategy'